SynchroLabs/SynchroCLI/README.md

     synchro init

 This will install the Synchro server application and use npm to install all required packages.

+## Creating your first Synchro App

+Once Synchro has been initialized, you can create your first Synchro app by doing:

+    synchro new HelloWorld

+## Running the Synchro server

-After that you can start the server by doing:
+You can start the server to play with your new app by doing:

     node app.js